JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 app or browse for in **Query Library**.
 This tutorial focuses on helping you construct custom queries yourself.

-This tutorial builds on the [full J1QL documentation][../j1ql-doc.md] using some common use cases.
+This tutorial builds on the [full J1QL documentation][../docs/jupiterone-query-language.md] using some common use cases.

-_The queries in this tutorial and other JupiterOne documentation are examples _ _that work in most cases, but may require fine-tuning based on the specific _ _structure of your data sources._
+The queries in this tutorial and other JupiterOne documentation are examples that work in most cases, but may require fine-tuning based on the specific
+structure of your data sources.

 ## Part 1:  Simple Root Query